 Building a composting toilet?

-We decided to build our own composting toilet in our shed.
-Based around the waterless, urine-separating Separett Privy 500 (although the Privy 501 would be an identical build), we show you how our initial design had a few flaws, but after some minor modifications, we got it all working.
+When we first decided to build our own composting toilet in our shed, there was very little information around on what to do or how to do it.
+Based around the waterless, urine-separating Separett Privy 500 (although the Privy 501 would be an identical build, and other separators would be essentially the same principle), we show you how our initial design had a few flaws, but after some minor modifications, we got it all working.

 In our blog posts, we also detail the fitting of a fan to draw air over the solids bucket and some of the issues we had with noise.
 Ultimately, we created a fantastic and odour-free experience that has served us well since November 2012.